amm414/amm414/README.md

 ## A little about myself ...

-I am a motivated, passionate, analytical data scientist, economist, and software developer.
-I graduated with a double major from the University of Pittsburgh in Economics-Statistics and Computer Science.
-My philosophy is to keep learning new skills and refining existing skills as business needs and technology rapidly change.
-I have been unable to work since the beginning of the Covid-19 pandemic because of caretaking responsibilities for my disabled mother (Multiple Sclerosis) and recovery of a torn labrum surgery (shoulder).
+I am motivated to solve complex business problems with software and data.
+While I am interested in software development, I graduated with a double major from the University of Pittsburgh in Economics-Statistics and Computer Science.
+My philosophy follows the life-long learner mentality.
+I desire to continue growing, learning, and improving both professionally and personally.
+I hope to deliver results for businesses that improve efficiency, productivity, and improving the world one commit at a time!

 ## 📫 How to reach me